troglobit/troglobit.github.io/source/_posts/2016-03-24-disaster-recovery.markdown

 from being accidentally written to -- I completely fumbled this step, so take heed young people!

-Now calm down and behave like an engineer again.
+Now calm down and act like an engineer again.

 There exist two neat tools, three if you count the more hard core `debugfs`: